-Prerequisite: Admission to C.G.S. and MLED 533 or consent of department chair.
+Prerequisite: Admission to C.G.S. and MLED 532 or consent of department chair.

-Offered: Spring.
+Offered: Fall

 MLED 535 - Curriculum and Assessment for Young Adolescents (4)

 This course addresses curriculum and assessment at the middle level.
 This course challenges students to interrogate the curriculum and assessment choices they make and to cultivate their learners’ agency.